knlrvr/abstract/README.md

 > **This website is completely and unequivocally satire.**

+Abstract Store is the product of digital design agency Abstract Creative (also not real).
+View Abstract Creative [here](https://abstract-creative.vercel.app/).

 <a name="purpose"></a>
 ## Purpose
 The main purpose of Abstract is NOT to make fun of consumerism/materialism, but was meant to build knowledge and familiarity with MongoDB and building a full stack application with a non-relational DB.